We all know businesses need to be agile to keep up with the competition, but what does that mean?

 By assembling the right combination of applications and services, businesses can quickly adapt to changes in the market and keep their operations running smoothly.

 It means anything is composable.
-Or in other words, this is the ability to think in modular terms and see the business as a collection of independent but interconnected parts.
+In other words, this is the ability to think in modular terms and see the business as a collection of independent but interconnected parts.

 Composable thinking allows you to set your mindset flexibly to accept quick changes in market needs.